micheledexter/self-react-auth-shelf/README.md

 ## FEATURES

 We recommend working in groups of 4 or 6 and pair programming for this project.
 Each pair should take on one of the following features.
-You will want to identify any *FINISH TO START** tasks as a group to avoid merge conflicts.
+You will want to identify any tasks that need to be finished in a particular order as a group to avoid merge conflicts.
 Each of the following features should be on a separate route.

 ### View Shelf